• Skip to primary navigation

 (b) If the adopted child was born in a country recognized by department rule, but a person described in Subsection (1) is unable to obtain a certified copy of the birth certificate, the state registrar shall authorize the preparation of a birth certificate if the state registrar receives a written statement signed by the registrar of the child’s birth country stating a certified copy of the birth certificate is not available.

-Upon presentation of a court order of adoption and an order establishing the fact, time, and place of birth under Section 26-2-15, the department shall prepare a birth certificate for an individual who:
+Upon presentation of a court order of adoption and an order establishing the fact, time, and place of birth under Section 26B-8-119, the department shall prepare a birth certificate for an individual who:

 (1) was adopted under the laws of this state; and

-(2) was at the time of adoption, as a child or as an adult, considered an alien child or adult for whom the court received documentary evidence of lawful admission under Section 78B-6-108.
+(2) was at the time of adoption, as a child or as an adult, considered an alien child or an adult born in another country.

 Relevant parts of Utah adoption law related to court records and adoption documents.
 The entire Utah adoption statute is available here.